Timeline of women's legal rights (other than voting)

-Timeline of women's legal rights (other than voting) represents formal changes and reforms regarding women's rights.
-The changes include actual law reforms as well as other formal changes, such as reforms through new interpretations of laws by precedents.
+The timeline of women's legal rights (other than voting) represents formal changes and reforms regarding women's rights.
+The changes include actual law reforms, as well as other formal changes (e.g., reforms through new interpretations of laws by precedents).
 The right to vote is exempted from the timeline: for that right, see Timeline of women's suffrage.
 The timeline excludes ideological changes and events within feminism and antifeminism; for that, see Timeline of feminism.